 Additional health factors that would influence a doctor’s recommendation on whether or not you’re a good candidate for bariatric surgery include:

 People who suffer from obesity due to genetic factors could be considered good weight loss surgery candidates as well.

 Reasons You May Not Qualify for Weight Loss Surgery

-There are typically age restrictions to bariatric surgery; 18-65 years of age are acceptable candidates to bariatric surgery.
+There are typically age restrictions for weight loss surgery candidates; 18-65 years of age are acceptable ages.

-Good candidates are considered if their obesity exists for over five years.
-Candidates who have been considered obese (based on BMI) for only a few years may not be considered the best candidates for bariatric surgery.
+We consider people to be good candidates for weight loss surgery if their obesity has existed for more than five years.
+People who have been considered obese — based on their BMI — for less than that may not be considered the best candidates for bariatric surgery.